Misericordiae vultus: Implementation

 In announcing the Extraordinary Jubilee of Mercy Pope Francis declared, "The Holy Door will become a Door of Mercy through which anyone who enters will experience the love of God who consoles, pardons, and instills hope."

 Prior to the official opening of the Jubilee Year, on November 29, 2015, Pope Francis opened the Holy Door at the Cathédrale Notre-Dame in Bangui, while visiting the Central African Republic.
-On December 8, 2015, the Pope formally inaugurated the Jubilee with the opening of the Holy Door at St. Peter's Basilica.
-One week late, on Gaudete Sunday, he opened the Holy Door at the Archbasilica of St. John Lateran.
+On December 8, 2015, the Pope formally inaugurated the Jubilee with the opening of the Holy Door at St. Peter's Basilica in Rome.
+On Gaudete Sunday, one week later, he opened the Holy Door at the Archbasilica of St. John Lateran.
 The other papal basilicas soon followed.
 The Holy Door at St Paul's "Outside-the-Walls" was opened by the archpriest of that Basilica, Cardinal James Harvey.
 Pope Francis later opened the Holy Door at Basilica di Santa Maria Maggiore and at the Caritas center near Rome's central train station.

 A unique feature of the Jubilee was that, as a sign of communion of the whole church, the Pope requested that every diocese in the world open a similar “Door of Mercy” for the local celebrations of the Jubilee, thus making it unnecessary for pilgrims to travel to Rome in order to obtain the jubilee indulgence.